simeononsecurity/simeononsecurity.ch/content/articles/what-is-system-administration/index.en.md

 - **Infrastructure as a Service (IaaS)**: IaaS is a model in which organizations can rent computing infrastructure, such as servers and storage devices, on a pay-as-you-go basis.
 This is becoming a popular option for organizations that need to scale their computing resources quickly and easily.

 - **Software as a Service (SaaS)**: SaaS is a model in which organizations can use software applications over the internet, without having to install and maintain them locally.
-This is becoming a popular option for organizations that need to use software applications, but do not want to deal with the hassle of installing and maintaining them.
+This is becoming a popular option for organizations that need to use software applications, but don't want to deal with the hassle of installing and maintaining them.

 - **Hardware as a Service (HaaS)**: HaaS is a model in which organizations can rent hardware, such as servers and storage devices, on a pay-as-you-go basis.
 This is becoming a popular option for organizations that need to scale their computing resources quickly and easily.